 These may not seem like big challenges now, but small things are amplified when you are deprived of comforts, whether they be monotonous food, distance and isolation from family and friends, no bed, extremes of weather, heat exhaustion or squat toilets.
 Have a game plan of how you will deal with this and be realistic about what your limits are.

 Perhaps the greatest challenge is adapting to different health systems, cultural values and ways of doing things.
 Being unfamiliar with systems or having to work within dysfunctional or broken ones can cause a lot of frustration and has ended the field career of more than one aid worker.
 One must be prepared to have their expectations and values challenged and be open to new ways of thinking.

 Global health is a field that is still evolving which may explain why the career pathway it requires is correspondingly obscure.
-While some parts of the world have begun to set up schools of Global health within their Medical faculties, this does not seem to have quite hit Australian shores.
-An important consideration is pursuing further education in Public health or International Public health, usually through a Masters course.
+While some parts of the world have begun to set up schools of global health within their medical faculties, this does not seem to have quite hit Australian shores.
+An important consideration is pursuing further education in Public Health or International Public Health, usually through a Masters’s course.
 Doing one can broaden your educational horizons as well as bring you into contact with people and work in areas that might interest you.
 Think about other education too, maybe an ultrasound course or advanced life support, even online distance education in humanitarian responses in conflict zones – these could serve you well in the field.